xpsi-group/xpsi/docs/source/install.rst

 This module performs a ``likelihood check``.
 If the likelihood value calculated matches the given value, X-PSI is functioning as expected, else it will raise an error message.
 The following part of this module requires a functioning MultiNest installation.
-It initiate sampling using MultiNest, and given the settings, it should take ~5 minutes.
+It initiates sampling using MultiNest, and given the settings, it should take ~5 minutes.
 To cancel mid-way press ``ctrl + C``.

 .. note::